ar8372/CreativeCaptions.ai-Language-model-that-can-create-creative-captions/README.md

 Everything is set up now.
 We can now run `python main2.py images/Image6.png` from `terminal` to see the output for `Image6`.

-Next we wrap this codebase inside `fastapi` kind of microservice.
-And we can use this as an `API`.
+Next we wrap this codebase inside `FastAPI` kind of microservice.
+And we can use this as an `API`.<br>
-To launch it on localhost `http://127.0.0.1:8000`, we run below cmd from the terminal.
+To launch it on localhost `http://127.0.0.1:8000`, we run below cmd from the terminal.<br>
 `uvicorn main:app --reload`
-> Below is the demo of how our page looks.
+> Below is a demo of how our page looks.
 <p>
     <img src="images/screenshot.png" width="800" height="400" />
 </p>